srkucd/pdsnd_github/README.md

 -Actually no, the tutor in Udacity said my method is "the first time he has ever saw".

 Some update(for resubmission)
+-Sorry, I forget to add a title and description in commit.

 ||||||| merged common ancestors
 =======